-Plant Name: Line(s) Column Justification Line(s) Column oustinearion TECO United Maritime Group G (14) Disclosure of the effective purchase price in Column G Big Bend Station 1-4 "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
-Section Big Bend Station 1-3 366.093(3)(d), Fla.
+Plant Name: FORM 423-2(b) Line(s) Column Justification - TECO United Maritime Group G (14) Disclosure of the effective purchase price in Column G Big Bend Station 1-5 "would impair the efforts of Tampa Electric to contract for Big Bend Station goods or services on favorable terms."
+Section 1-2 366.093(3)(d), Fla.
 Stat.
-Such disclosure would enable a United Maritime Group Transfer competitor to "back into" the segmented transportation cost Facility Polk Station using the publicly disclosed delivered price for coal at the 1-2 UMG Transfer Facility.
-This would be done by subtracting Polk Station the effective purchase price per ton from the price per ton • delivered at UMG, thereby revealing the river barge rate.
+Such disclosure would enable a United Maritime Group Transfer competitor to "back into" the segmented transportation cost Facility Polk Station using the publicly disclosed delivered price for coal at the 1 UMG Transfer Facility.
+This would be done by subtracting Polk Station None the effective purchase price per ton from the price per ton delivered at UMG, thereby revealing the river barge rate.
 Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality of Column G of Form 423-2 (UMG Transfer Facility - Big Bend Station).
 Such disclosure would also adversely affect Tampa Electric's ability to negotiate future coal supply contracts.
-TECO United Maritime Group I (15) Disclosure of the rail rate per ton would adversely Big Bend Station affect the ability of Tampa Electric affiliate, Gatliff Coal, to Big Bend Station negotiate favorable rail rates.
-Disclosure of the rail rates 1-3 paid would effectively eliminate any negotiating leverage and could lead to higher rail rates.
+TECO United Maritime Group I (15) Disclosure of the rail rate per ton would adversely Big Bend Station affect the ability of Tampa Electric affiliate, Gatliff Coal, to negotiate favorable rail rates.
+Disclosure of the rail rates Big Bend Station 1-2 paid would effectively eliminate any negotiating leverage and could lead to higher rail rates.
 This would work to the

-Plant Name: Line(s) Column Justification United Maritime Group Transfer Facility Polk Station 1-2 Polk Station 1 ultimate detriment of Tampa Electric and its customers.
+Dlant Nama I FORM 423-2(b) (continued) Plant Name: Line(s) Column Justification United Maritime Group Transfer Facility Polk Station 1 Polk Station None ultimate detriment of Tampa Electric and its customers.
 Accordingly, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
-TECO United Maritime Group Big Bend Station 1-4 Big Bend Station 1-3 United Maritime Group Transfer Facility Polk Station 1-2 Polk Station 1 K (16) These columns contained information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+TECO United Maritime Group Big Bend Station 1-5 Big Bend Station 1-2 United Maritime Group Transfer Facility Polk Station 1 Polk Station K (16) These columns contained information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.
 Each of these columns provides specific information on segmented transportation costs which are the primary objects of this request.
-Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality for Column G on 423-2 (UMG Transfer Facility - Big Bend Station).
-TECO United Maritime Goup Big Bend Station 1-4 Big Bend Station 1-3 L (17) See item (16) above.
+Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality for Column G on 423-2 (UMG None Transfer Facility - Big Bend Station).
+TECO United Maritime Goup Big Bend Station 1-5 L (17) See item (16) above.